The meteoric rise of Napoleon Bonaparte, France's most iconic general

 One of the directors, called Emmanuel Sieyès, argued that the army needed to step in and restore order.

-Knowing that his Egyptian expedition was on the brink of failure, and convinced he was best placed to restore political order in Paris, decided to abandon his army in Egypt and return to France.
+Knowing that his Egyptian expedition was on the brink of failure, and convinced he was best placed to restore political order in Paris, he decided to abandon his army in Egypt and return to France.

-The Coup of 18th Brumaire
+Seizing power: The Coup of 18th Brumaire

 During the rest of October, Napoleon formed a political alliance with two other leading politicians: Roger Ducos and Emmanuel Sieyés.